Allah is Actually Nice

 These teachings of our Beloved Prophet, peace be upon him, mean that you can actually be happy even when you are not performing at top level.
 Yet so many Muslims have a hard time accepting that God’s Grace and reward encompass you even when you are not doing a whole host of deeds….

 It is such a painful experience to meet so many dedicated Muslims today who have a profoundly negative vision of God – as someone who is ready at a moment to withdraw all good from them.
-How can you who worships God, that is, adore God (for that is the meaning of worship) – accept to believe that He’d put you in a situation beyond your control, rendering you unable to perform, only to then deny you the rewards of performance?
+How can you who worships God, that is, you who adores God (for that is the meaning of worship) – accept to believe that He’d put you in a situation beyond your control, rendering you unable to perform, only to then deny you the rewards of performance?
 That He’d give you an illness or circumstance not in your hands, and take out of those hands the spiritual blessings of the religious rites you are now not able to do?
 That’s not the God I know.

 We need to question the view we have fostered in our hearts towards God.
 This view is of God as taskmaster.
 There are a whole list of tasks He’s waiting to see how we perform on…and if we can’t do the task, or don’t excel at it, He will withdraw His Grace.
 Such a view requires of us continuous and perfect action.
 It requires continuous and perfect good health.
 And the fruits of this view are sorrow, sadness, and despair when ill health or incapacity visit us.
 It’s this view that makes us mourn as a great loss our inability to fast and perform ritual prayer when sick or menstruating.
 What a sad state to waste tears on a loss that is only imaginary, a product of our small-minded thinking that fails to grasp God’s Vast Generosity!